pschaus/book_lepl1402/source/part3.rst

 Then we have :math:`f(n) \in \Theta(n^a)`.
 This is even true if :math:`c` is very small and :math:`d` very big!

-The simplication principle that we have applied are the following:
+The simplification principle that we have applied are the following:
 :math:`\mathcal{O}(c \cdot f(n)) = \mathcal{O}(f(n))` (for :math:`c>0`) and :math:`\mathcal{O}(f(n) + g(n)) \subseteq \mathcal{O}(\max(f(n), g(n))))`.
 You can also use these inclusion relations to simplify:
 :math:`\mathcal{O}(1) \subseteq \mathcal{O}(\log n) \subseteq \mathcal{O}(n) \subseteq \mathcal{O}(n^2) \subseteq \mathcal{O}(n^3) \subseteq \mathcal{O}(c^n) \subseteq \mathcal{O}(n!)`